NIEHS/PCOR_bookdown_tools/README.md

 This repository hosts data analysis tools and examples from the CHORDS Toolkit for Health and Geospatial Exposures Research.
 The toolkit was created with [R Markdown](https://rmarkdown.rstudio.com/) and [`bookdown`](https://bookdown.org/).

+The full version of the toolkit is available at [https://niehs.github.io/PCOR_bookdown_tools/].

 ## Users

 The following packages are required to run all of the code examples within the book.